-Willoughby District Heating Plan: A concept plan has been developed recently to construct a heating plant to provide heat to several large facilities within or adjacent to the Willoughby District in downtown Juneau.
-The plant is proposed to be sited between Egan Drive and US Coast Guard, Station Juneau.
+Juneau District Heating Plan: A concept plan has been developed to construct a heating plant in the Aak'w Village District to provide heat to the entirety of downtown Juneau.
+The plant is planned to be sited between Egan Drive and US Coast Guard, Station Juneau.
 It will utilize heat pumps with seawater for its thermal source.
 This plant will present a load to the system that varies with the seasons, winter being the greatest load and summer the least.
 The load characteristics are anticipated to be similar to cruise ship connections.
+A service request for firm power has been submitted to AEL&P.

-Kensington Mine: Juneau Hydro is working with AEL&P to extend a power line from the AEL&P service area to Kensington Mine.
+Kensington Mine: Juneau Hydropower is working with AEL&P to extend a power line from the AEL&P service area to Kensington Mine.
 This connection is intended to provide hydroelectric energy to the mine year around.
 The loads are anticipated to be nearly constant through all seasons.